ghost-goblin/CySA/part1.md

    + XML for security
 2. Trusted Automated eXchange of Indicator Information (TAXII)
 3. OpenIoC
-   + Indicator of Compromise
-   + A residual sign that an asset or network has been successfully attacked or in being attacked
-      - Unauthorised software and files
-      - Suspicious emails
-      - Suspicious registry and file system changes
-      - Unknown port and protocol usage
-      - Rogue hardware
-      - Service disruption & disfacement
-      - Suspicious or unauthorised acoount usage

 ## Threat classification
 + Known threat vs. unknown threat